 For the ultimate thrill-seeking experience in town, head to SkyJump Las Vegas.
 When you look down from the top of the Stratosphere Tower, you'll see the ground 855 feet (261 meters) below you.
 Ready, set, jump!
 Before you experience this free fall, they outfit you in a jumpsuit, give you a safety course, and strap you to a high-speed descender.
 Along with the jump, you can purchase photo and video packages to show off to your friends!

 The Stratosphere Tower is one of the most renowned landmarks in Las Vegas.
 At the height of 1,149-feet (350-meter), the tower itself is one of the tallest towers in the country that offers rides such as Insanity, XScream, Sky Jump and Big Shot.
 The names of the rides are true to the kind of adventure they promise to provide.
 So, if you are on Insanity then get ready to be thrown off the edge of the platform for up to 1,000 feet (304 meter) and circle around at 70-degree angle with a spectacular view of the valley.
 X-Scream is bound to make your heart skip a beat or two as you dangle back and forth in the air on a teeter-totter device at the side of the 100-story tower.
 The best of the lot, however, is the Big-Shot, which is a breath-taking free fall from a height of 160 feet (48 meter) along with a spire.
 A controlled free-fall from the 108th floor known as Sky Jump is the another addition to the list of extreme adventure rides.
-Whether you want to simply enjoy the views from the tower, enjoy a cocktail by the pool or indulge in the adrenaline, the tower has it all for a perfect Vegas experience.
+Whether you want to simply enjoy the views from the tower, enjoy a cocktail by the pool or get your adrenaline pumping, the tower has it all for a perfect Vegas experience.